AvTe/RentConnect/replit.md

 - Firebase operations centralized in `lib/` directory
 - Tailwind CSS for styling with custom brand colors
 - Lucide React for icons
+- Performance-focused with skeleton loaders and code splitting

 ## Project Architecture